-Option 2 If you do not have a separate bell button on your layout, you can still activate the feature with your transformer whistle button.
+Option 2 If you do not have a separate bell button available on your layout or transformer, you can still activate the feature with your transformer whistle button.
 To activate the feature turn on the transformer throttle and get your engine into the neutral position (not RESET).
 Once in neutral, set the transformer throttle at 8 volts or less and press and hold the whistle button for at least three seconds.
 You will hear the bell chiming turn on and if you listen carefully you should hear an air release sound after three seconds have passed at which time you can release the whistle button.
 (Note: because the air release sound is hard to hear, we recommend that you count out a full three seconds before releasing the whistle button.)
 The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
 Interrupt the transformer throttle to enter either forward or reverse to allow the engine to begin running.
-(Note: the feature will only be activate in the first direction state you enter after triggering the feature from the neutral position.
-You cannot interrupt the power twice to enter another direction state and still have the feature active.)
-Once your engine begins running, you can trigger the sounds to begin by entering neutral.